Interview by Arto Lehtinen and Marko Syrjala

 Andreas Kisser: Witchhammer.
 Yeah.
 They’re all true.
 They existed sometime in time.

-Coming back to nowadays when the Brazilian bands and musicians are well known everywhere, like Krisiun, Angra, Rebaelliun.
+Nowadays, Brazilian bands and musicians are well known everywhere, like Krisiun, Angra, Rebellion.
 Do you feel that Brazilian metal has got more attention and even developing?

 Andreas Kisser: Yeah.
 Of course, Sepultura started all this.
-Like the early ’90s and late ’80’s actually. ’89 was the first time we went on tour with Sodom.
-But it’s great to see so many new bands and therefore NervoChaos is one of the band, and they tour a lot here as well.
+Like the early ’90s and late ’80s, actually. ’89 was the first time we went on tour with Sodom.
+But it’s great to see so many new bands, and therefore NervoChaos is one of the band, and they tour a lot here.
 There is one great new band called Claustrophobia, and hopefully, they’ll have the chance to come here.
 I think they came a few times, but they have a new album which is fantastic and fresh.
-Kiko is now in Megadeth and Aquilas Priester as well, the drummer that plays with so many different bands outside Brazil as well.
+Kiko is now in Megadeth and Aquilas Priester, the drummer that plays with so many different bands outside Brazil.
 So it’s awesome.
 It’s great to see the music of Brazil in metal like that, be more represented.
 Stronger than ever.

 ONE LAST QUESTION